-Nevertheless, we also produce HS-Portal® sliding terrace doors with a translucent coating, but they will require more frequent service and a more careful attitude.
+Nevertheless, there are also HS-Portal® sliding terrace doors with a translucent coating, but they will require more frequent service and a more careful attitude.

 The large-format glass units used in HS-Portal® sliding doors are designed so that they keep heat indoors in winter and protect from the heat in summer.

 At the same time, they must withstand the loads from the wind and other physical effects, including accidental impacts and collisions during operation.
 In case of possible destruction, such glass units should remain safety-proof and not have sharp fragments.
-Therefore, in the HS-Portal® terrace sliding doors we use only tempered glass.
+Therefore, in the HS-Portal® terrace sliding doors only tempered glass is used.

-The use of triplex glasses in our products is possible, but it is important to remember the following:
+The use of triplex glasses is possible, but it is important to remember the following: